medaniel93/DigitalAthenaeus/analyses/README.md

 ## File: `mentions.csv`

 A `.csv` file cataloging every mention of authors and works in Athenaeus, and Athenaeus' vocabulary for identifying authors and works.
-For example, Athenaeus may mention that a work by Istrus was known by two different names; this would generate three entries in this list: one mention of "Istrus", and two mentions of the same work.
+For example, Athenaeus may mention that a work by Archestratos of Syracuse was known by four different names (i.e., Gastronomy, Life of Pleasure, Science of Dining, or Art of Cooking); this would generate five entries in this list: one mention of "Archestratus", and four mentions of the same work.

 ### Properties